 Born and raised in Wisconsin, Rae Sanders is a freelance journalist inspired by women who ride the fringe and make a statement to the world.
 Rae has a journalism certificate from Madison College, and has written for Isthmus and In Business magazine.
 She also works in TV journalism with a focus on politics.
 Her hobbies include exploring the music scene and the great outdoors.

-Hywania is a copywriter and native of Chicago.
+Hywania is a freelance writer originally from the Chicago area.
 She moved to Madison in 2005 to work as a radio news reporter.
-She enjoys volunteering, traveling and listening to live music.
+She enjoys spending time with her family, volunteering, traveling (especially to Ireland), and listening to live music.
+She currently serves on the boards of directors for Goodwill of South Central Wisconsin, REACH-A-Child and Social Media Breakfast-Madison.

 A graduate of the CIA Greystone in California, Grace is a Madison native who spent her teens hustling at staples such as Vin Santo and L’Etoile.
 After almost 15 years working every angle of the food industry, including four seasons as a farmhand, she now works for a travel company and pursues her passion for food and natural beauty both at home and abroad.
 Follow her on Instagram @berrysaucybaker.

-Candice loves writing about great food, unique places and inspiring people, and is a regular contributor to BRAVA and Isthmus.
+Candice Wagener is a regular contributor to BRAVA whose 14-year freelance career has spanned many topics, her favorites involving great food, unique places and inspiring people.
 A graduate of the UW J-School, she didn’t plan to settle in Wisconsin when she first moved from the Chicago area, but she fell in love and can’t think of a better place to raise her two boys.
-Follow her on Instagram @candicewagener.

 Kaia is a portrait photographer (specializing in senior, newborn, family and boudoir photography) and freelance photographer serving the greater Madison area.
 She loves that great portraits tell a person’s story; who they are, where they’ve been and what the love. kaiacalhounphotography.